Everybody's still obsessed with the motive of the co-pilot on that German Wings plane crash.

 By the way, one more thing.

-Rather than go further on Bergdahl and uh the Iranian nuclear story, I've got to start getting some phones in.
+Rather than go further on Bergdahl and the Iranian nuclear story, I've got to start getting some phones in.

 Some people want to talk about things I've already talked about.

-Uh so to stay on point, we'll do that and delve further into this.
+So to stay on point, we'll do that and delve further into this.

 But I want to get to the phones so that people calling, they're talking about things I mentioned an hour ago, and I want to get to them before it becomes two hours ago.

-But first, that site that the AP has exclusively revealed here.
+But first, that site that the AP has exclusively revealed here, Iran may run centrifuges at fortified site.

-U.S. considering letting Iran run hundreds of centrifuges at a once secret fortified underground bunker, blah, blah, blah, blah, blah.
+U.S. considering letting Iran run hundreds of centrifuges at a once-secret, fortified underground bunker, blah, blah, blah, blah, blah.

-This site was only revealed a couple of weeks ago by an Iranian watchdog group.
+This site, this underground bunker that Obama has agreed to allow the Iranians to continue to use, this site was only revealed a couple of weeks ago by an Iranian watchdog group.

-We didn't know about this site.
+We didn't know about this site three, four, five weeks ago.

 The Obama team did not even know Iran had this covert underground site three weeks ago.